 Have you ever scrolled through social media, and it seems like almost all the ads are convincing and relate to you personally?

 While a good bit of why you see those ads is a great marketing strategy, these advertisements are so intriguing in the first place because the photographer for the ad understood the target audience.

 Regardless of where you ultimately place the ad, it’s essential to understand its purpose.
 And who it is “serving.”

 If you’re shooting an advertisement targeted toward the youth, for example, you wouldn’t want to shoot photography of family living and gardening.

 Having a setting that directly correlates with the audience’s interests will help the ads convert better, leading to higher demand for your services.

 4. Be Mindful of Composition

 One of the most important aspects of photography, if not the most important, is having an excellent eye for composition.

-In short, composition describes how the elements that you display in your photos – such as the brand’s product, the background, and other supplemental elements – are arranged.
+In short, composition describes how the elements you display in your photos – such as the brand’s product, background, and supplemental elements – are arranged.

 For example, if you want to capture the details of a product, you’d probably be better off shooting with a wider aperture and focusing on the product so that the background is blurred out (also known as that beautiful bokeh effect everyone loves).